kapilsharma/100-days-of-code/log.md

 # 100 Days Of Code - PHPReboot.com 3.0

+## Day 2: Tuesday, March 19th, 2019

+- Megamenu in bootstrap doesn't looked good.
+Also, saw Taylor using tailwind.
+Thus decided to compare CSS frameworks today.
+Compared Tailwind, and Bumla against bootstrap.
+  - Tailwind seems good but it do not have components.
+That means, there will be extra work on designing.
+Hmm, may be a last choice.
+  - Made few examples with Bumla.
+Looks good but documentation is not too good.
+- Status, still confused, Will check a bit more and if didn't find better choice, will go with bootstrap without mega menu.

 ## Day 1: Monday, March 18th, 2019.

 - Issue#1 completed.
 Installed Laravel, generated PR and merged.